AntonDobrovinskiy/Zen-Tab-Sort-Agent/README.md

-🕵️ Tab Sorter: The Secret Agent of Order
+🕵️ Zen Tab Sorter Agent: The Secret Agent of Order

 Tab Sorter isn't just a browser extension.
 It's your personal secret agent, covertly living inside your tabs, fighting chaos, and enforcing order.
 It has a serious case of OCD and simply cannot tolerate tabs being out of place.